Architecting software monitors for control-flow anomaly detection through large language models and conformance checking: Evaluation

-Table \ref{tab:AD_QUALITY} reports the results achieved for each conformance checking-based technique.
+\paragraph{Intra-LLM validation}Table \ref{tab:AD_QUALITY} reports the results achieved for each conformance checking-based technique.
 The best-performing techniques are always either DBSCAN or AE, i.e., those that integrate unsupervised machine learning on top of conformance checking.
 They significantly outperform the baseline FT technique for the MA and UA anomalies, whereas the WOA anomaly is well discriminated by FT as well.
 This indicates that while fitness allows finding wrongly-ordered anomalies, it fails at identifying missing and unknown anomalies, for which an extension using other machine learning techniques is required.
-Considering the overall performance across all the anomalies, the AE is able to top the other two techniques, achieving up to 96.610\% F1-score and 93.515\% AUC.
+Considering the overall performance across all the anomalies, the AE is able to top the other two techniques, achieving up to 95.957\% F1-score and 93.669\% AUC.
 Figure \ref{METRICS_PLOTS} visually compares the metrics through bar plots and shows the corresponding ROC curves from which AUC is computed.
 The bar plots especially outline the superiority of the DBSCAN and AE techniques for all the anomaly types, especially for the accuracy, recall, and F1 metrics.
 The ROC curves at the bottom confirm this observation, and also show that the AE is the most stable across a wide variety of reconstruction error thresholds, i.e., its AUC is higher.

+\paragraph{Inter-LLM validation} Figure \ref{ROC_CURVE} shows the ROC curves associated with the classification of normal and anomalous traces by the claude-sonnet-4.5's conformance checking–based monitor trained using the AE.
+The plot clearly shows that the event logs of claude-haiku-4.5 and gemini-3.0-flash lead to poor classification performance with AUC as low as 44.96\% and 35.22\%, respectively.
+On the other hand, while the classification of traces within the event log of gemini-3.0-pro is not as good as claude-sonnet-4.5, it still achieves a significantly higher AUC (79.17\%).
+These differences can be attributed to lower-quality instrumentation that deviates from the expected control flow, inducing Petri-net misalignments and increasing the false-positive rate.
+Hence, the preliminary analysis performed in the context of RQ1 is necessary prior to deploying the conformance checking–based software monitor.